 processes of data ingestion and management, data analytics, and analysis presentation that will support local government evidence-based decision making and researchers engaged in community based research,

-a set of actively managed technology platforms providing the latest in open-source database, GIS, data analytic, and data presentation technologies, as well as enabling secure and policy-based sharing of data across jurisdictions
+a set of actively managed technology platforms providing the latest in open-source database, GIS, data analytic, and data presentation technologies, as well as enabling secure and policy-based sharing of data across jurisdictions.

 These Data Processes and Platforms will be developed in a manner to make them easily replicated and curated beyond their development stage to create a statewide and ultimately national ecosystem.

-Establish a community-engagement model that keep barriers to participation as low as possible.
+Establish a community-engagement model that keeps barriers to participation as low as possible.
 For example, there will be no expectation of any significant modification to existing local government data systems, such as data standards, as a prerequisite of participation.
 Instead, the system host (VT/ISU) takes on the responsibility for:

-maintaining a comprehensive database of metadata of all data sources being provided by participating localities, including mappings between data sets using different data standards
+maintaining a comprehensive database of metadata of all data sources being provided by participating localities, including mappings between data sets using different data standards,

 providing to the locality, with support, the requisite technologies needed to securely connect their existing data resources to the venue.

-Create and implement a sustainability plan for maintain the Architecture of Data Processes and Platforms.
+Create and implement a sustainability plan for maintaining the Virtual Analytic Environment.

 Integrative Research Approach